 At Perkins eLearning, our professional development opportunities come in a range of formats, allowing you to select the option that best suits your needs.
 From free video presentations to credit-earning online classes, we can help you further your education in a way that’s both convenient and engaging.

 Our professional development offerings are divided into two categories.
 All “Watch and Learn” options are offered free of charge, while our “Earn Credits” options vary in cost, depending on how many credits are awarded.
 Read more about individual offerings below, and let us know if we can assist you with your decision!

 Online classes are mini-courses that offer an opportunity for educators to earn graduate credit, as well as continuing education credit or ACVREP credits.
-Our classes cover many topics including individualized education programs (IEPs) for students who are blind or visually impaired, working with learners with autism spectrum disorders, and information for care providers of students with CHARGE Syndrome.
+Our classes cover many topics including Cortical Visual Impairment, multimedia accessibility, working with learners with autism spectrum disorders, and teaching strategies for educators of children with multiple disabilities, including visual impairment.

 Our self-paced online tutorials allow you to consume training materials on your own schedule.
 These web-based tutoria cover a range of topics including communication, visual impairment & blindness, and curriculum & instruction.
 ACVREP and continuing education credits are available.

 At the Perkins Training Center, we offer training for educators and service providers interested in students who are blind or visually impaired, including those with additional disabilities or deafblindness.
 Training is offered face-to-face on the Perkins Campus in Watertown, MA, as well as onsite through customized training opportunities.
 We also offer blended training, in which face-to-face training and online training are combined.
 See the calendar for upcoming events!